MOBI BOOT CAMP CORP. logoLearning Buddy

 NVL() Oracle Exactly two

 Best Practice: Whenever possible, use COALESCE().
 It is the most portable function across different database systems and offers more flexibility by allowing more than two arguments.
-You should only use the others if you are specifically writing code for a database system that requires them.

 Hands-on Exercise